Policy and Procedures for Disability Accommodations

 - An employee who wants to request an accommodation fills out the Disability Accommodation

-- Request Form and gives it to his or her supervisor.
+- Request Form and gives it to Human Resources and Diversity (Hyer Hall 330).

 - The employee will be informed of the supervisor's decision regarding the accommodation request within ten working days.